NBISweden/SMS_6278_NG-Larsson/local_blast.md

 Normally you will already have one or several query sequences.
 Here, as an example, we will simply pick one sequence from the database at random and use as it as our query.
-We do this by first converting the fasta to tab-delimited format, then sort the output randomly, then take the first line, then translate back from tab to fasta format, and finally saving to file `rand.faa`.  *Note:* this requires the scripts from [https://github.com/nylander/fasta-tab](https://github.com/nylander/fasta-tab) to be installed.
+We do this by first converting the fasta to tab-delimited format, then sort the output randomly, then take the first line (by supplying `-1` as argument to the command `head`), then translate back from tab to fasta format, and finally saving to file `rand.faa`.  *Note:* this requires the scripts from [https://github.com/nylander/fasta-tab](https://github.com/nylander/fasta-tab) to be installed.
 Alternatively, just cut and paste one sequence from the file `UP000000589_10090.fasta`.